python/cpython/Doc/library/datetime.rst

 work with, at the cost of ignoring some aspects of reality.

-For applications requiring more, :class:`datetime` and :class:`time` objects have an optional time zone information member, :attr:`tzinfo`, that can contain an instance of a subclass of the abstract :class:`tzinfo` class.
+For applications requiring more, :class:`datetime` and :class:`time` objects have an optional time zone information attribute, :attr:`tzinfo`, that can contain an instance of a subclass of the abstract :class:`tzinfo` class.
 These :class:`tzinfo` objects capture information about the offset from UTC time, the time zone name, and whether Daylight Saving Time is in effect.
 Note that only